Visual Studies Workshop: History

-Starting in 1969, Visual Studies Workshop offered a Master of Fine Arts (MFA) degree through SUNY Buffalo, a program with a focus on expanding the potential for photography, books, and media arts.
+Starting in 1969, Visual Studies Workshop offered a Master of Fine Arts (MFA) degree through the University at Buffalo, a program with a focus on expanding the potential for photography, books, and media arts.
 American photographer Charles H. Traub described VSW as the "first school to stimulate curatorial interest in photography."
 This environment differed from a traditional arts-academic setting, with students from a range of backgrounds that were not exclusive to visual arts.
 The MFA program was interdisciplinary, with Lyons describing it as "a more collective activity."
 Later, the MFA program was transferred to SUNY Brockport, where it accepted new students until 2022.

 A diverse range of artists have taught at, published through, and stayed in-residence at VSW, including Jacki Apple, Ulises Carrión, Robert Frank, Eikoh Hosoe, Nam June Paik, Keith A. Smith, Buzz Spector, Carrie Mae Weems, and many others.
 The Society for Photographic Education (SPE) Northeast Chapter Conference was held at VSW in 2012 in conjunction with the opening of an exhibition by Hank Willis Thomas.
 Nathan Lyons, one of the original founders of SPE, spoke at the conference.